What Is The 4-Year 1-Day Rule For U.S Citizenship?

-If you stay outside the US for over year without seeking approval from the USCIS via a special process (N-470), you risk losing eligibility to naturalization.
-The N-470 process aims to preserve residence in a naturalization process.
-Using Form N-470, you can preserve your status to pursue naturalization.
-Immigrants with a legal permanent resident status who wish to live in the US for over a year because of reasons such as employment can fill Form N-470 and avoid being subjected to continuous residence rules like the 4-year, 1-day rule.
+If you stay outside the United States for a year without seeking approval through N-470 from the USCIS, you risk losing eligibility to apply for citizenship.
+By using the form, you can safeguard your status and pursue naturalization.
+Immigrants who intend to reside in the US for over a year can complete Form N-470.
+It prevents them from having to follow the 4-year, 1-day rule.

 Summary